Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints: Methods

 \textbf{Chain-of-thought (CoT).} To guide complex query construction, we augment the prompt with an intermediate reasoning step where the LLM first identifies potentially relevant tables before generating the final SQL.
 This step enhances alignment between the input question and the selected schema elements, thereby reducing unnecessary joins and extraneous columns.
 Crucially, the few-shot demonstrations are also formatted to include this intermediate reasoning.
 By showing demos that explicitly map NL questions to table-selection steps and then to final SQL, we encourage the model to follow the same structure.
 This not only enhances interpretability but also stabilizes SQL generation in complex queries.

 \textbf{Error handling.} After SQL generation, the query is executed locally on the target database.
-If execution fails (commonly due to hallucinated aliases or function names), the error message is appended to the prompt and the LLM retries generation.
+If execution fails (typically due to hallucinations of aliases or function names), the error message is appended to the prompt, and the LLM retries the generation.
 By default, up to two retries are allowed, which balances robustness with latency (see ablation results in Section~\ref{sec:ablation}).
 Error messages are processed only by the LLM during retries and are not exposed to users.